Zefinder/bao-fpmc/README.md

 ```

 ## Running benchmarks on FreeRTOS
 There is a benchmark unit for FreeRTOS `benchmark.h` that you can use to measure the time of some function.
-The results given by this benchmark unit is in python format and throughout the tests, the unit will print things.
-If you want to use the data with python, I highly recommend you to use either not printing or printing as a comment for example `# wow!`.
+The results given by this benchmark unit is in Python format and throughout the tests, the unit will print things.
+If you want to use the data with Python, I highly recommend you to use either not printing or printing as a comment for example `# wow!`.
 The min and max are also shown as well as the integer average.
-As no floating points can be used, you will have to compute the average by yourself, but using python is not a problem:
+As no floating points can be used, you will have to compute the average by yourself, but using Python is not a problem:
 ```py
 average = sum(elapsed_time_array) / len(elapsed_time_array)
 ```